Apis Cor. 3D building printer

 Chinese company assembles 3D-printed villa in less than 3 hours

 A pioneering 3D-printed house just popped up in Xian, China – and Chinese company ZhuoDa “built” the two-story villa in less than three hours.
 Made up of six 3D-printed modules, the house was assembled like LEGO bricks before a live audience who were then invited to explore the interior.
-The modular fireproof home can withstand Read more about Chinese company assembles 3D-printed villa in less than 3 hours[…]
+The modular fireproof home can withstand a magnitude-9 earthquake and is made from a special construction material the company is keeping secret.

 South Korean 3d printer prints thinner than red blood cell

 a team of researchers at UNIST has announced that they have developed a high-resolution 3D printing technology that is capable of printing electronic circuits on plastic, metallic or magnetic nanoparticles that are curved and much flexible.
-According to the team, led by Prof. Jang-Ung Park (School of Materials Science and Engineering), they have succeeded in Read more about South Korean 3d printer prints thinner than red blood cell[…]
+According to the team, led by Prof. Jang-Ung Park (School of Materials Science and Engineering), they have succeeded in imprinting ultra-fine 3D patterns that are as small as 0.001 mm in size.
+This is thinner than a red blood cell.

 Carbon3D Unveils Breakthrough CLIP 3D Printing Technology, 25-100X Faster